“A dreamily romantic hotel in a gorgeous country setting, with big views, gourmet food and a heated pool”

 We've been asked not to recommend specific rooms, but we can't resist mentioning the so-called Honeymoon room, which has a stunning exposed brick wall, and a private terrace leading onto woodland out the back, which gets lit up at night.
-In general, Junior Suites are spacious, Garden Suites are the same as a Junior inside, but with a terrace or garden with loungers and a table, and Grand Suites are simply enormous with a separate living room.
+In general, Junior Suites are spacious, Junior Suite Gardens are the same as a Junior inside, but with a terrace or garden with loungers and a table, and Grand Suites are simply enormous, with separate living rooms.
 If there's something specific you prefer (a view, a ground-floor room) just ask, and they'll do their best to give you what you want.

-We had a gorgeous first-floor Garden Suite, and loved our massive terrace with its big views out to the mountains and over the pool.
+We had a gorgeous first-floor Junior Suite Garden, and loved our massive terrace with its big views out to the mountains and over the pool.
 We lounged on the loungers, lolled on a double beanbag, and sat at the table to play cards.
 Though we did experience some noise from the communal areas in the morning, we slept like logs, ridiculously comfortable in our enormous bed.